sangev/sovreign/replit.md

 # Overview

-ConvoAI is a modern web application that provides AI-powered conversation analysis for OnlyFans and Chaturbate creators.
-The platform allows users to ask natural language questions about fan conversations and receive intelligent insights about their interactions, payment history, and engagement patterns.
-Built with a full-stack TypeScript architecture, the application features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.
+Aruna Talent • Recall is a modern web application that provides AI-powered conversation analysis for content creators.
+The platform allows users to ask natural language questions about fan conversations using @username mentions and receive intelligent insights about their interactions.
+Built with a full-stack TypeScript architecture, the application features a clean ChatGPT-style React frontend with shadcn/ui components and automatic fan lookup functionality.

 # User Preferences